orchest/orchest/docs/source/fundamentals/projects.rst

    printf "%s\n" "Host github.com" " IdentityFile /data/id_rsa" >> ~/.ssh/config
    ssh-keyscan -t rsa github.com >> ~/.ssh/known_hosts

-Make sure the ``id_rsa`` private key file is uploaded through the file manager in "File Manager" in the root ``data`` folder. *Note, this exposes this private key file to everyone using this Orchest instance.*
+Make sure the ``id_rsa`` private key file is uploaded through the file manager in "File manager" in the root ``data/`` folder. *Note, this exposes this private key file to everyone using this Orchest instance.*

 Now you can version using ``git`` through a JupyterLab terminal or use the extension through the